dmitris/cosign-keyless/README.md

 - `crane` (to publish a test image to ttl.sh) - https://github.com/michaelsauter/crane, `brew install crane`

 ## sigstore/cosign Pull Request 2845
-This script is done as part of testing for https://github.com/sigstore/cosign/pull/2845 "verify command: support keyless verification using only a provided certificate chain with non-fulcio roots".
+This script was done as part of testing for https://github.com/sigstore/cosign/pull/2845 "verify command: support keyless verification using only a provided certificate chain with non-fulcio roots".
 It is expected to fail the verification with the trunk version of sigstore.
 If you want to try this before the PR is merged, please check out the PR branch https://github.com/dmitris/cosign/tree/keyless-without-fulcio.